CjDave/MatrixCalculator207/README.md

 }
 ```
 <div align="center"><strong> void setup()</strong> </div><br>
-<p>This function is called at the start of the program. the first part sets the display with information like its orientation, id and backgroud.
-The second part is calling othere functions to draw the keypad and the two matrixes </p>
+<p>This function is called at the start of the program.
+The first part sets the display with information like its orientation, id and background.
+The second part is calling other functions to draw the keypad and the two matrixes </p>

 ``` java
 //setting up the display